05remla/LLMConsole/README.md

 TEACHING:

 Here we see the LLM can't answer questions (accurately) about the RTX 4090.
 So we run llm.teach.
 This...
-* Make a query to get links
+* Makes a query to get links
 * Asks the LLM "what X links are the most relavent"
 * Scrapes those links
 * Then asks the LLM to compress (summerize) that info down to Y characters.